qojulia/QuantumCumulants.jl/docs/src/implementation.md

 nothing # hide
 ```

 Note that only operators that are defined on the same Hilbert space can be algebraically combined.
+The resulting expressions are stored as [`QTerm`](@ref) types.

 In composite systems, we also need to specify on which subsystem the respective operator acts.
 This information is important as operators acting on different subsystems commute with one another, but operators acting on the same one do not.
 When multiplying together operators in a composite systems, they are automatically ordered according to the order of Hilbert spaces.
 It's specified by an additional argument when creating operators.